webelementtech/demo/README.md

 add your task, code, any changes in local system
 $

-we add out work to remote system using-- git add . cmd
+we add ou work to remote system using-- git add . cmd
-$ git add .
+$ git add .t

 commant that file on remote system using-- git commit -m "Your commit message here"
 $ git commit -m "new updated commands"